syncrograph/bci-tutorials/README.md

 # Repo of tutorial notebooks for EEG-BCI

-A common question I encounter online, is "how do I get started with BCI".
+A common question I encounter online, is "how do I get started with BCI?"

 I've been working with neural data for a decade, in research and industry, and hope this repo can help address this question!